crisbour/pq-laser-triad/sepia2/README.md

     other modules can be easily extended
 - [X] Test implemented for sanity and functionality check
 - [X] Rust error type with conversion and tests
-- [ ] Generate API from `.proto` definition instead of equivalent duplication in order to avoid hard-coding twice and make sure there is no human errors introduced at translation
+- [-] Generate API from `.proto` definition instead of equivalent duplication in order to avoid hard-coding twice and make sure there is no human errors introduced at translation
+- [ ] Keep state about GetModuleMap because it needs to be deallocated when `Sepia` goes out of scope
+    - Place API inside a struct and implement `Drop` for it, which calls `FreeModuleMap` if it was acquired

 > [!WARN]
 >